ziirish/burp-ui/docs/advanced_usage.rst

     password = password123456
     # enable SSL
     ssl = true
+    # number of operations to process concurrently
+    # the value should not exceed the pool size you set in the bui-monitor.cfg file
+    concurrency = 2

 To configure your monitor pool, please refer to the `bui-monitor`_ page.